metrorailings/OwlBlog/content/posts/2022-circa-millions-week-9-predictions.md

 I don't see Kliff making those same mistakes again.
 I also see Geno Smith once again playing ineffectively under heavy duress as Arizona rails him with a myriad of blitzes tailored specifically to counter Seattle's bootleg offense.

 But I don't have enough faith in Kyler Murray to do just enough to carry this team to victory, especially as Seattle's defense continues improving.
 And I think Kyler may have reached a breaking point last week after absorbing all those hits from Minnesota's pass rushers.
-If Murray starts to play more like a zombie than an actual competent quarterback, it'll be difficult for Arizona to win any game this season going forward.
+If Murray starts to play more like a zombie than an actual quarterback, it'll be difficult for Arizona to win any game this season going forward.

 ***